 also provide emotional support in the hospital and help with communication with the medical team.
 They try to understand each patient and family's unique background, current situation, and future needs to try to help families adjust to and cope with illness and caregiving.
 They can help with issues including:

 - Rehabilitation

 - Skilled nursing facilities

 - Nursing homes

 - Disability services and finances

 - Insurance issues

-- Medicaid
+- Medi-Cal

-(Medi-Cal in the state of California)

 - Para-transit

 - Referrals to counseling

 - Short-term lodging

 - Discussion of financial issues

 - Advance Directives

 - Hospice